kube-rs/website/docs/controllers/observability.md

 +Registry::default().with(env_filter).with(logger).with(otel).init();
 ```

-However, tracing requires us to have a configurable location of **where to send spans**, the provders needs to be globally registered, and you likely want to set some resource attributes, so creating the actual `tracer` requires a bit more work:
+However, tracing requires us to have a configurable location of **where to send spans**, the providers needs to be globally registered, and you likely want to set some resource attributes, so creating the actual `tracer` requires a bit more work:

 ```rust
 use opentelemetry::trace::TracerProvider;